NduatiK/Encompass/README.md

 It became obvious that segues were chains that strongly coupled my code.
 Each view controller would have to know the name/type of its neighbours.
 One change here would break 5 things there...

 That's when I came across Compass - hypersolo's central navigation library that promised that my "controllers [would] become agnostic and views stay stupid."
-So I dove in and it was glorius.
+So I dove in and it was glorious.

 All that was needed was to declare the routes and their paths	: